MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-remove-label-protection.md

 > [!IMPORTANT]
 > You must be the owner of the file to remove protection, or been granted permissions to remove protection (the Rights Management Extract or Full Control permission).

 If you want to choose a different label or a different set of protection settings, you do not need to remove the label or protection.
-Instead, choose a new label and if necessary, you can define custom permissions.
+Instead, choose a new label and if necessary, you can define custom permissions if your administrator allows this configuration.

 You can remove labels and protection from Office documents and emails when you are creating or editing them from within your Office desktop apps: **Word**, **Excel**, **PowerPoint**, **Outlook**.